SOCI 620: Quantitative Methods 2

 The scheduled classes for the course will be hybrid lectures, discussions, and instructor-led lab sessions.
 It is vital that students attend class regularly, having completed the readings and prepared to engage with the topics covered.

-Currently, classes are scheduled to be held live in person.
 Slides and code will be made available before class.
 Lectures will be live-streamed on Teams (when necessary), and recordings will be posted shortly after class.

 Work sessions